Attractive Metadata Attack: Inducing LLM Agents to Invoke Malicious Tools: Method

 \subsubsection{Overview}

 We propose Attractive Metadata Attack (AMA), a novel attack that optimizes the metadata of malicious tools to induce LLM agents into selecting them over benign alternatives in an open tool marketplace.
-These malicious tools are implicitly configured to execute harmful behaviors, such as privacy leakage or functional misuse, once invoked—without disrupting the primary task flow.
+These malicious tools are implicitly configured to execute harmful behaviors, such as privacy leakage or functional misuse, once invoked-without disrupting the primary task flow.
 The key challenge addressed by AMA is: \textit{how to systematically construct tool metadata that maximizes the likelihood of agent invocation}.
-AMA casts the malicious tool metadata generation problem as a state–action–value optimization task guided by LLM-based in-context learning, enabling efficient search for high-inducement metadata through iterative interaction with the agent’s selection behavior.
+AMA casts the malicious tool metadata generation problem as a state-action-value optimization task guided by LLM-based in-context learning, enabling efficient search for high-inducement metadata through iterative interaction with the agent’s selection behavior.

 We assume a static environment defined by a fixed query set \(Q = \{q_1, q_2, \ldots, q_{n_q}\}\) and a set of normal tools \(NT = \{T_1, T_2, \ldots, T_{n_{T}}\}\), both collected from existing open-source tool-learning systems.
 At each optimization step, the \textbf{state} \(S\) consists of the set of currently generated malicious tools along with their associated invocation probabilities, defined with respect to \((Q, NT)\).
 Formally,